 \subsection{Effect of Shots}

 Here, we detail the impact of varying the number of shots used in Qiskit to repeat a quantum circuit on the performance of our proposed algorithm.
-We used a subset of the Digits dataset containing 100 samples \cite{pedregosa2011scikit}.
-The objective was to classify these samples into 10 labels (0-9) and evaluate the classification accuracy using linear kernel-based SVM.
+We used a subset of the Digits dataset containing 100 samples \citep{pedregosa2011scikit}.
+The objective was to classify these samples into 10 labels (0-9) and to evaluate the classification accuracy using linear kernel-based SVM.

 We varied the number of shots, specifically using 128, 256, 512, and 1024 shots, to observe the effect on the classification accuracy.
-The results, depicted in Figure \ref{linegraph}, indicate improved performance with increased amount of shots.
+The results, depicted in Figure \ref{linegraph}, indicate improved performance with an increased number of shots.